mdeniz/marcus_bikes/README.md

 # Factorial's Backend Skills Test (by Moiśes Déniz Alemán)

-Welcome to my implemention of the Marcus's Shop, the backend skills test for Factorial.
+Welcome to my implemention of the Marcus's Bikes Shop, the backend skills test for Factorial.

 ## 📝 Instructions